History of Slow Food Chicago

 - 2007 : While on a book tour promoting the publication of his book “Good, Clean, and Fair”, Carlo Petrini visits Chicago and gives a public lecture to over 700 people at the Northwestern University Law School’s Thorne Auditorium.

-- Today: Slow Food Chicago hosts dozens of events and initiatives every year, including workshops, tastings, farm-to-table dinners, the preSERVE garden in North Lawndale, book discussions, movie screenings, potlucks; sponsors delegates to Slow Food’s international conference in Italy, Terra Madre; and supports national initiatives such as the Time for Lunch campaign, Eat-in, Dig-in and the $5 Challenge.
+- Today: Slow Food Chicago hosts dozens of events and initiatives every year, including workshops, tastings, farm-to-table dinners, the preSERVE garden in North Lawndale, book discussions, potlucks; and sponsors delegates to Slow Food’s international conference in Italy, Terra Madre.

 Want to participate in a Slow Food Chicago event?
 See upcoming and past events here!